lslezak/vscode-bug-id/README.md

 - Highlighting of the bug IDs in the text (underlined).
 - Displays a tooltip with bug details and a link pointing to the bug tracking system to see more details.
-- It works in all files, documentation, source code, change log...
+- It works in all files, documentation, source code, change logs...

 ## Supported bug identifiers